acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 | Tracking         | ▓▓░░░░░░░░        | ▓░░░░░░░░░        | ~2-4ms            |
 | Integration      | ▓░░░░░░░░░        | ▓░░░░░░░░░        | ~1ms              |

-**Visualizing the Pipeline's Computational Profile**

-Let's look at the computational load profile for each stage on a typical Raspberry Pi tracking a ball at 30fps:
+Let's look at the computational load profile for each stage on a typical Raspberry Pi 5 tracking a ball at 30fps:

 ```
                 CPU Usage  |  Memory Usage  |  Typical Latency